The Real Reasons Why OnlyFans’ Porn Ban Is Taking Place

 The decision left sex workers wondering how it would affect past content, and whether it was merely the first step toward banning payments for sex work entirely.

-And Mastercard did not act alone.
-They were pressured into this decision by groups like Exodus Cry and The National Center on Sexual Exploitation (NCOSE), both of whom have waged years-long campaigns against sites like OnlyFans and Pornhub with the ultimate aim of abolishing the sex-work industry entirely.
+And MasterCard did not act alone.
+It was pressured into this decision by groups like Exodus Cry and the National Center on Sexual Exploitation (NCOSE), both of which have waged years-long campaigns against sites like OnlyFans and Pornhub with the ultimate aim of abolishing the sex-work industry entirely.

 You see, Exodus Cry and NCOSE have targeted these sites claiming that they’re hotbeds of child sexual abuse when, according to an independent study released earlier this year by the National Center for Missing and Exploited Children, MindGeek—the parent company of Pornhub, which also runs RedTube, YouPorn, and several other adult tube sites—accounted for 13,229 instances of what they deemed “child sexual abuse material,” while Snapchat had 144,095 instances, Google had 546,704, and Facebook topped everybody with 20.3 million.